averbraeck/opentrafficsim/docs/01-technical/publish-ots.md

 Should anything go wrong during the publication of a release, the underlying issue needs to be solved before re-attempting to publish a new release.
 Up to the point something went wrong, it is important to remove what was successfully created by the procedure.

 1. Remove release from Github.
 2. If a fix changed the repository, remove tag from Github.
-If instead the error was in the procedure itself (e.g. Maven requires a new URL), then the same tag cna be used in the updated procedure.
+If instead the error was in the procedure itself (e.g. Maven requires a new URL), then the same tag can be used in the updated procedure.